lijunsong/udacity-vehicle-detection-and-tracking/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I used a combination of HOG features, color features and spatial features.
+I used HOG features and spatial binning features to train my model.
 The training is done in `Model` class.

+(I used to use a combination of HOG features, color features and spatial features, but those seem only adding more complexity in the code without increasing prediction rate.)

-`Model.preprocess` will return a vector containing HOG, color and spatial features (features are simply concatenated).
+`Model.preprocess` will return a vector containing HOG and spatial features (features are simply concatenated).

 `Model.train` will preprocess images and normalize feature vectors to make them zero mean and unit deviation.
 Then features and labels will be shuffled to remove order effect of the training data.
 Finally 30% training data will be reserved for evaluation before training.